Elevate Your Business with Effective Survey Emails

 - “Help us improve our service – quick survey inside!”
 This line communicates the purpose of the email and also assures the reader that it won’t take much of their time.

 - “Can We Ask You a Few Quick Questions?”
-This subject line for a survey email is direct and respectful of the reader’s time.
+This subject line is direct and respectful of the reader’s time.

 - “Got a Minute?
 Help Us Improve“.
 This subject line creates a sense of urgency and appeals to the reader’s helpful nature.
-Besides, it shows that the survey won’t take much of their time.
+Besides, it shows that the survey won’t take much time.

 - Got a sec?
 We have a quick question.
 (Food52)